omunroe-com/phpvirtbxwiki/vboxweb-service-Configuration-in-Linux.md

-<div class="markdown_content"><p>On Linux systems, VirtualBox creates the init script <em>/etc/init.d/vboxweb-service</em> when it is installed.
-This can be used to start and stop vboxwebsrv.
-While there may be numerous ways to configure this script, this document aims to keep it simple.</p>
+<div class="markdown_content"><p>On Linux systems, if you installed the official VirtualBox package (e.g. <a href="https://www.virtualbox.org/wiki/Linux_Downloads">frome here</a>), it created the init script<em> /etc/init.d/vboxweb-service</em> or a systemd service file<em> /lib/systemd/system/vboxweb-service.service</em>, depending on your service manager (init or systemd).
+These can be used to start and stop vboxwebsrv.</p>

+<p>In order to start vboxwebsrv, the file <em>/etc/default/virtualbox</em> must exist with correct settings.</p>

+<p><B>Note :</B> If you have installed the VirtualBox package provided with your Linux distribution, the init script or the systemd service file may have a different name or a different location.
+Moreover, if your Linux distribution use systemd as service manager, your vboxwebsrv systemd service file may ignore the file <em>/etc/default/virtualbox</em>.
+This is the case with the default systemd service file provided with Arch Linux or Ubuntu.</p>

+<p>While there may be numerous ways to configure vboxwebsrv, this document aims to keep it simple and suppose you installed the official VirtualBox package.
-<p>In order for vboxweb-service start vboxwebsrv, the file <em>/etc/default/virtualbox</em> must exist with correct settings.
-If this file does not exist on your system, create it now.
+If the file <em>/etc/default/virtualbox</em> does not exist on your system, create it now.
 This file has the format:</p>
 <div class="codehilite"><pre><span></span>SETTING1=value
 SETTING2=value
 </pre></div>